yvvki/bunup/docs/docs/guide/typescript-declarations.md

 :::

-This can be useful when you want to handle declaration generation yourself or when you're working on a project that doesn't need declaration files.
+This is useful when you want to handle declaration generation yourself or when working on projects that don't need type definitions.